AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/ad-revenue-1.md

 appsflyer.logAdRevenue(adRevenueData, additionalParameters);
 ```
 > 📘 Note
->  This information is relevant only for apps that use ads from AdMob.
-The AdMob iLTV SDK reports impression revenue in micro-units.
+>  The AdMob iLTV SDK reports impression revenue in micro-units.
 To display the correct ad revenue amount in USD in AppsFlyer, divide the amount extracted from the iLTV event handler by 1 million before sending it to AppsFlyer.

 ## [LEGACY] Log ad revenue (for SDK 6.14.2 and below)